Contingencyplana/high_command_ai_0/golf_00/delta_00/alfa_04/README.md

 - Run `python dispatch_sample_chains.py` to drop translator payloads into `exchange/orders/outbox/emoji_runtime`.
 - Inspect the emitted timestamped JSON files to confirm the glyph IDs and trait metadata look correct before integrating a live caller.

+### Overlay Bridge

+- `golf_00/delta_00/alfa_00/overlay_test_harness.py` simulates grid clicks and funnels the mapped cells into the same translator path.
+- `golf_00/delta_00/alfa_00/alfa_zero_controller.py` offers an interactive CLI so operators can drive the translator with live grid selections.
+- Keep `sample_chains.json` in sync so both harnesses emit the canonical Level-0 payloads.

 Future milestones will wire this Alfa to the playable overlay so each click enqueues a glyph chain for translation.